Introduction

 Google RCS for Business defines "Basic RCS" as a text-type message without any suggestion buttons, and with a text that fits into 160 bytes of UTF-8 encoding.
 In that universal standard encoding of the Internet, English letters take 1 byte, European umlauts take 2 bytes, Chinese characters 3 bytes and emojis (as well as Ancient Egyptian hieroglyphs) 4 bytes.
 The main feature of a Basic RCS is that it is delivered at a lower cost than other RCS for Business messages, and is perfect for the kind of applications where an SMS would be used in the old days of yore.
 The advantage here with RCS is the spoof-proof sender agent, which lends greater trust to security related messages, for instance, a one-time password login sequence where the message content is a short text string.

-The endpoints support only POST calls where the HTTP
+The /send, /seturl and /template/save endpoints support only POST calls where the HTTP POST

 The standard character encoding of JSON is UTF-8, and the API does not recognize any